coderofsalvation/coderofsalvation.github.io/_posts/2018-8-09-why-IFTTT-is-still-ahead-of-the-game.md

 * understand the human needs
 * understand the technical challenges
+* target both developers and nondevelopers
-* create a universal solution (usable for both (non)developers)
+* create a universal solution

 Imho IFTTT got it right from the beginning, by selling simplicity instead of complexity.
-It makes something incredibly complex, very simple.
+It makes something incredibly complex very simple.

-# Why I think IFTTT is lightyears ahead
+# Why I think IFTTT is ahead of the game

 I'm very thankful to have had experiences with highrisk, highvolume webintegrations.
-I've done some important B2B integration-projects using booking.com, airbnb, expedia etc.
+I've done some rewarding B2B integration-projects using booking.com, airbnb, expedia etc.
-I kindof know the challenges of designing & implementing an API or connector, and what developers expect:
+I know the challenges of designing & implementing an API or connector, and what developers expect:

 * a sandbox and production API
 * documentation